HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-07-game-architecture-using-scriptable-objects-part-2.md

 ### RuntimeSets

 Runtime sets are a very simple concept, that can help replace a number of other ways we do things in Unity.
-First of all, a `RuntimeSet` is simply a scriptable object, that holds references to "things" in the scene.
+First of all, a `RuntimeSet` is simply a scriptable object that holds references to "things" in the scene.
 These "things" can be GameObjects, Components, or other type of `UnityEngine.Object` derivatives.
 What this does, is it provides you with another way of dealing with groups of objects, which might be superior to existing ones.

 - It's immune to initialization race conditions, unlike singletons.
 - It's not performance intensive like `FindObjectOfType`
 - It's less error prone than Tags.
-And you can a single object in multiple lists.
-Where as you can only have a single tag for object.
+And you can a single object in multiple lists, where as you can only have a single tag for object.

 All you need to do to use RuntimeSets is to subclass the script with the same name and implement it for the type you need.